Awards and Recognition Program

 This award honors NSTA members who are teachers that have made extraordinary contributions to the field of science teaching.

 Eligibility:To be eligible, a teacher must have taught less than five years full-time at the time of application and be an NSTA member in good standing.
 To the extent possible, recipients must have been a student member of NSTA as a preservice teacher.

 Award:The award consists of up to $1,000 to be used to attend the annual National Conference.
 Recipients will be invited to attend a variety of workshops and presentations that are of particular interest to new teachers at the annual National Conference.

 Recognizes teachers who successfully use innovation and excellence in their classroom

 The Robert E. Yager Exemplary Teaching Award will recognize six (6) full-time K–12 teachers of science who successfully use innovation and excellence in their classroom.

 Eligibility: K–12 science teachers residing in NSTA's districts.

 Award: $1,000 towards expenses to attend the NSTA National Conference on Science Education, and $1,000 for the awardee.
 Six awardees will be selected annually.
 They will present at the NSTA National Conference on Science Education.
 The awardees will be invited to attend and present at their grade band share-a-thon at the National Conference, attend the district director meet-and-greet, attend and participate in their NSTA District Director Leadership retreat.
-The awardee will be presented the award at the Teacher Awards Banquet at the National Conference.
+The awardee will be presented the award at the Teacher Awards Event at the National Conference.